ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 Although [External Replication](../../../../studio/database/tasks/ongoing-tasks/external-replication-task)
 and [Backup](../../../../client-api/operations/maintenance/backup/backup)
-are both ongoing-tasks, they have different aims and behavior.
+are both ongoing-tasks that create a copy of your data, they have different aims and behavior.
+For example, replication tasks don't copy indexes, but they do create a live copy that can be used as a failover and distribute the workload.
 See [Backup Task -vs- External Replication Task](../../../../studio/database/tasks/backup-task#backup-task--vs--replication-task).

 ---

 ###Can I simply copy the database folder contents whenever I need to create a backup?

-Simply copying the database folder is **not** a good substitute for RavenDB's backup procedures.
+Simply copying the database folder of a live database will probably create corrupted data in the backup.
-Creating a backup task is a one-time operation.
+Creating an [ongoing backup task](../../../../client-api/operations/maintenance/backup/backup) is a one-time operation.
 There really is no reason to do it manually again and again.
 Other advantages of RavenDB's backup system include:

-* **The creation of a reliable point-in-time freeze** of backed-up data.
+* **The creation of a reliable point-in-time freeze** of backed-up data that can be used in case of mistaken deletes or patches.
 * **The assurance of ACID compliance** for backed up data during interactions with the file system.

 ---